Are you interested in media production and have strong creative skills? If yes, a film, stage, and television director career is perfect for you!

 Music Specialist Studies

 The Australian Film Television and Radio School (AFTRS) conducts film directing courses.
-Participants get an opportunity to learn screen directing skills from world-leading lecturers, mentors, and screen practitioners.
+Participants can learn screen directing skills from world-leading lecturers, mentors, and screen practitioners.

 They also work with actors, cinematographers, writers, designers, editors, composers, producers, and sound designers on collaborative projects.